 Buying & Storing Eggs

-What to look for on an egg label
+What to look for on an egg carton or label

-When shopping for eggs you should find lots of information on the packaging including the farmer and farming method, egg size, best-before date and nutrition information.
+When shopping for eggs you should find lots of information on the packaging including the farmer and farming method, egg size, best-before date and nutritional information.

 A number of egg farming methods are used in New Zealand providing a range for consumer choice, and all commercial egg farmers in New Zealand have agreed as a whole to voluntarily label their products.